J35P312/SVDB/README.md

         --priority                      prioritise the input vcf files

         --no_intra                      no merging of variants within the same vcf

         --no_var                        variants of different type will be merged

         --pass_only                     merge only variants labeled PASS

+	--same_order			assume that the samples are ordered the same way (skip reordering and merging of the sample columns).